Premier League stars face awkward returns to clubs

-Alex Oxlade-Chamberlain was greeted with a high five and a warm hug from Liverpool manager Jurgen Klopp ahead of the midfielder’s first training session at his new club on Wednesday.
+Alex Oxlade-Chamberlain was greeted with a high five and a warm hug from Liverpool manager Juergen Klopp ahead of the midfielder’s first training session at his new club.

 They have since been training and playing for their countries, but the time has come to go back to their clubs.
 And it could be an awkward situation for all concerned.